Canon G1 X Mark III vs Panasonic FZ1000

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G1 X Mark III or the Panasonic FZ1000 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G1 X Mark III:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.